KingCastle/laravel5-menu/README.md

 Menus can be defined in `app/routes.php` or `start/global.php` or any other place you wish as long as it is auto loaded when a request hits your application.

+If menus are defined inside a service provider make sure to add the service provider after `Kiwina\Menu\ServiceProvider`

 Here is a basic usage: